rdvnnl/kotlin-web-site/docs/topics/properties.md

 }
 ```

+You can use the `lateinit` modifier on `var` properties declared as:

+* Top-level properties.
+* Local variables.
-The `lateinit` modifier can be used on `var` properties declared inside top-level properties and local variables, as well as the body of a class.
+* Properties inside the body of a class.

+For class properties:

-For classes, the property can't be declared in the primary constructor, and it must not have a custom getter or setter.
+* You can't declare them in the primary constructor.
+* They must not have a custom getter or setter.

-In addition, the type of the property or variable must be non-nullable, and it must not be a [primitive type](basic-types.md).
+In all cases, the property or variable must be non-nullable and must not be a [primitive type](basic-types.md).

-Accessing a `lateinit` property before it has been initialized throws a special exception that clearly identifies the property
+If you access a `lateinit` property before initializing it, Kotlin throws a specific exception that identifies the property
 being accessed:

 ```kotlin